-Callum spent 2018 working on South Molle Island in the Whitsundays, North Queensland before returning to Sydney to become a watch leader on STS Young Endeavour where he currently works full time.
+Callum spent 2018 working on South Molle Island in the Whitsundays, North Queensland before returning to Sydney to become a HMB Endeavour Replica where he currently works full time.

 Callum insists that all these opportunities came directly from the qualifications he received from completing his Woodside Leeuwin Cadetship, and he intends on having a long career in the Maritime industry.

 1st Voyage on the STS Leeuwin II: April 2014 (Age: 24)

 Qualifications: Bachelor of Media

 Certificate IV in Maritime Operations (Master up to 35 meters Near Coastal)

 Certificate lll in Maritime Operations (Marine Engine Driver Grade 2 Near Coastal)

 STCW95/Certificate of Safety Training

 Working at Heights and Confined Spaces